TryCatchHCF/DumpsterFire/README.md

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/FireDateTimeStamps.png></img>

 # Tutorial
 See my CactusCon 2017 slides (included in project).
 The slides are written to stand on their own, providing background, approaches, specific use cases, and more.
-They'll put everything in context.
+They'll put everything in context, and also won't put you to sleep.
+Unless they do put you to sleep, in which case you probably needed some rest anyway, so really we all come out ahead.

 # Overview